-A process wherein healthy hair follicles are taken from a region of the scalp with more hair and moved to areas that have to be thin or bald is referred to as a hair transplant.
-There are two main types of hair transplants: Follicular Unit Transplant (FUT) and Follicular Unit Extraction (FUE).
+A hair transplant refers to the process of moving healthy hair follicles from one part of the scalp to areas that are thin or bald.
+It’s a solution for permanent hair loss, and the two main types of hair transplants are Follicular Unit Transplant (FUT) and Follicular Unit Extraction (FUE).

-In FUT, a strip of skin containing several hundred to several thousand hairs is removed from the donor site at the back or sides of the head.
-The surgeon then separates out individual follicles and implants them into tiny incisions made in the recipient area, usually on top or front of the head.
-This type of transplant takes longer than other methods but produces more dramatic results.
+A strip of skin with several hundred to several thousand hairs is removed from the donor site (back or sides of the head).
+Individual follicles are separated and implanted into tiny incisions in the recipient area (usually on top or front of the head).

-In FUE, individual follicles are extracted directly from donor sites using a small punch tool that removes one graft at a time without leaving any linear scarring behind.
-The harvested follicles are then placed into tiny incisions made in the recipient area where they will grow new strands over time.
-This method requires more skill and expertise but provides less noticeable scarring than traditional techniques.
+Individual follicles are extracted directly from donor sites using a small punch tool.
+One graft is removed at a time without leaving any linear scarring behind.
+Harvested follicles are placed into tiny incisions in the recipient area, where they grow new strands.

 Is a Hair Transplant Worth It?